 PRACTICE MAKES PEREFCT

 Now that the steps are laid out, its time to practice.
-The next time you consult a recipe, use your intuition to see if there are suitable ingredients in your pantry or fridge, instead of going to get missing ones at the store.
+The next time you consult a recipe, use your intuition to see if there are suitable ingredients in your pantry or fridge instead of going to get missing ones at the store.
 Or why not change the flavour profile all together?
-If you had salmon instead of rockfish, which flavours and ingredients would you pair it with in the pappillote method?
+If you have salmon instead of rockfish, which flavours and ingredients would you pair it with in the pappillote method?
 Maybe white wine, dill, garlic and kale?
 Or perhaps mustard seeds, honey and a squeeze of lemon?
 There are so many amazing combinations just waiting for you to try!

 So when you do a grocery run this week, try to keep these steps in mind.
 Shop whats on special instead of whats on the recipe list.
 Try to choose local and in season when ever you can.
 Stock up on missing spices.
 And why not try a new ingredient or cooking method?

 Hope this article was helpful and that it inspires you to cook more intuitively!
 I'd love to hear from you so please feel free to leave a comment and/or questions below.
 If you are looking for some extra help, my digital classroom is a great place to start.
 You can check out the class schedule here and I hope to see you join in when ever you can :)